s-damian/rust-solana-wallet/README.md

 ### 🌐 "from_mnemonic": Generate and Display a Mnemonic from a Specific Phrase:

-To generate and display the seed and Solana public key from a specific 12-word mnemonic phrase, pass the phrase (12 words) as an argument.
+To generate and display the seed and Solana public key from a specific mnemonic phrase, pass the phrase (12 words or 24 words by example) as an argument.

 This will also save the generated keypair to a file.

 **Example** with this 12 words: ```fit``` ```refuse``` ```hotel``` ```collect``` ```tortoise``` ```race``` ```rail``` ```weasel``` ```little``` ```medal``` ```couch``` ```remember```.